 Lou and Pam Collins were ardent advocates of Halifax's history, particularly its built heritage.
 This series consists of over 5,000 images taken by Pam Collins in support of her and Lou's work with heritage organizations, as slides used in Lou's lectures and tours, and as part of her personal artistic pursuits.

-Collins' photographs document the architecture and built environments of downtown Halifax, focusing on historic buildings and the preservation of the Historic Properties and Granville Mall areas, which the Collins' activism was instrumental in protecting during urban renewal developments in the mid-1960s.
+Collins' photographs document the architecture and built environments of downtown Halifax, focusing on historic buildings and the preservation of the Historic Properties and Granville Mall areas, which the Collins' activism was instrumental in protecting during urban renewal developments in the late-1960s.

 Pam continued to photograph the Historic Properties area into the early 2010s.
 In addition to heritage-focused work, Pam actively documented her and Lou's participation in community events, and people on the streets of the city.